 Following a few best practices can simplify integrating ESG risk factors into your overall risk management framework.

 Identify the ESG Strategy Based on Organization’s Unique Exposure to Risk

-ESG ratings by ratings agencies are helpful since they allow organizations to understand (often in quantitative terms) where they stand on material issues.
-Organizations can easily compare themselves to similar companies in their industry.
+ESG ratings agencies are helpful since they help organizations to understand (often in quantitative terms) where the company stands on material issues.
+Organizations can easily compare themselves to similar companies in their industry and develop appropriate benchmarks.

 Connect ESG Strategy to Business Strategy

 Your ESG strategy and business strategy inform and affect each other, so they should always be aligned.
 ESG integration should be a core part of the vision, mission, and values.
 Board and management oversight and a thorough materiality assessment are also critical.

 Add ESG Risk to the Overall Risk Appetite Statement